alitaantony/EmailTempsComms/README.md

 # EmailTempsComms
-Email Templates for Trigger and Cron Type notifications
+Email Templates for Trigger and Cron Type notifications for Hub app